 Trevor J Pinch

 Goldwin Smith Professor of Science & Technology Studies

-Professor Trevor Pinch's main research centers on five areas: (1) the sociology of technology and how users engage with technology, (2) sound studies and music and in particular how sonic technologies and listening cultures develop, (3) understanding the role of materiality and agency in technology, (4) markets and the economy with specific attention to the study of selling, persuasion, and entrepreneurship.
-He also likes to carry out side projects, such as a recent study with Professor Richard Swedberg on Wittgenstein's 1949 visit to Cornell.
+Professor Trevor Pinch's main research centers on three areas: (1) the sociology of technology and how users engage with technology, (2) sound studies and music and in particular the development of musical instruments and sound objects, (3) markets and the economy with specific attention to the study of selling and persuasion.